VoxelDavid/lua-style-guide/README.md

   end
   ```

-- Use PascalCase for classes and properties.
+- Use PascalCase for classes and their members.

   ```lua
   -- bad